arunima2/WINGS/README.md

 ```
 docker pull wingstemplate/wings_template
 ```
-This contains a WINGS template image built on top of kcapd/wings-genomics as detailed in the [detailed WINGS tutorial here](https://dgarijo.github.io/Materials/Tutorials/wings-docker/).
+This contains a WINGS template image built on top of kcapd/wings-genomics as described in the [detailed WINGS tutorial here](https://dgarijo.github.io/Materials/Tutorials/wings-docker/).
 Will need [docker](https://www.docker.com/) installed.

 ### Step 2
 Download WINGS API and relevant scripts from this repository - ***wings-api_and_scripts***